ShashikaVirajh/react-rematch/README.md

 Typescript - for type safety
 Redux Rematch - as the redux library
-Redux loading - for the handle api loading status
+Rematch loading - for the handle api loading status Rematch persist - to persist data on store
 Mui - As the UI library
 Axios - to make API requests